NASA DAACs

 Findings and Design Suggestions

 In order to give resonance to the data, we described the findings in terms of the user types.
-We discussed how the different user types approached finding and retrieving data in general, and then how that impacted the individual DAACs.
+We analyzed how each user type approached finding and retrieving data across the DAACs, highlighting the unique challenges and opportunities presented by each user group.

 Wireframe Suggestion